facil-io/cstl/fio-stl.md

 char *fio_bstr_copy(char *bstr);
 ```

-Returns a copy-on-write copy of the original `bstr`, increasing the original's reference count.
+Returns a Copy-on-Write copy of the original `bstr`, increasing the original's reference count.

+This approach to Copy-on-Write is **not** thread-safe, as a data race exists between the `copy` operation and any operation that could mutate the string.

+However, once the copy operation had completed in a thread-safe manner, further operations between the two instances do not need to be synchronized.

 **Note**: This reference counter will automatically make a copy if more than 2 billion (2,147,483,648) references are counted.